 New York law imposes strict penalties for those convicted of DWI or DUI charges.
 The severity of these penalties can vary a lot, depending on aggravating factors such as repeat offenses, underage drinking or motor vehicle accidents.
 However, all penalties involve some sort of driver’s license restriction, ranging from a suspension of at least 90 days to a revocation for 18 months or more.

-The Law Offices of Kristine M. Demo-Vazquez, P.C., is a Rochester, New York, law firm that defends the rights of people accused of crimes, including property crimes, traffic violations and DWI.
+The Law Offices of Kristine M. Demo-Vazquez, P.C., is a Henrietta, New York, law firm that defends the rights of people accused of crimes, including property crimes, traffic violations and DWI.
 With our practical, results-oriented approach to legal representation, we help clients minimize the damage DWI charges can do to their personal and professional lives.
 For many clients, both DWI clients and others, this means fighting to get a driver’s license back.

 Revocation And Suspension

 New York has two main categories of penalties that affect driver’s licenses: revocation and suspension.
 Understanding the distinction will help you understand what’s at stake in your case when you speak to an attorney.